 Endocrine system – zinc is required for growth and insulin release.
 Cadmium can contribute to failure to thrive, delayed growth development, and diabetes.

 Excretory system – cadmium accumulates in the kidneys, resulting in high blood pressure and kidney disease.

 Dental – cadmium toxicity can alter calcium and vitamin D activity, resulting in cavities and tooth deformities.

 Psychological – cadmium toxicity is associated with learning disorders and hyperactivity, perhaps due to zinc deficiency or to inhibition of acetylcholine release in the brain.
 Cadmium is a lower “male” element associated with aggressiveness and “macho” behavior.
 It is also found commonly in criminals and psychopaths.

 sex drive, reduced

 zinc, calcium, vitamin D, copper, iron, manganese, vitamin C, protein (particularly egg white).
-EDTA is used to reduce cadmium by some doctors, but not in development.
+EDTA is used to reduce cadmium by some doctors.